 - Reliability testing was conducted at the both the data element and measure score levels. - Testing of the data elements - Developers conducted an inter-rater reliability (IRR) analysis among nurses and physical therapists using a linear weighted kappa statistic.
-Testing of OASIS-C2 item M1830 was done using 2016-2017 data from home health patients in 4 states. - Start Of Care/Resumption Of Care: kappa=0.51 (n=104 patients) ["Moderate" agreement, according to the Landis and Koch classification system] - Discharge: kappa=0.43 (n=83 patients) ["Moderate" agreement, according to the Landis and Koch classification system] - Testing of the measure score - Developers used two approaches to assess reliability of the measure score: a signal-tonoise analysis using the Adams beta-binomial method and a split-sample analysis using ICC(2,1) and ICC(3,1) statistics.
-CY2016 data were used in testing. - Signal-to-noise reliability estimates: Mean=0.93; minimum=0.64; 10th percentile = 0.80; median =0.96; 90th percentile =0.99 - Split sample reliability estimates: IRR(2,1)= 0.89; IRR(3,1)= 0.89 [NOTE that testing data limited to agencies with ≥40 qualifying episodes] - Panel members would like to have seen data element validation for variables included in the risk-adjustment model (and any other critical data elements).
+Testing of OASIS-C2 item M2020 was done using 2016-2017 data from home health patients in 4 states. - Start Of Care/Resumption Of Care: kappa=0.59 (n=105 patients) ["Moderate" agreement, according to the Landis and Koch classification system] [NOTE that submission form also reported a kappa of 1.0, but this was likely a typo.] - Discharge: kappa=0.65 (n=84 patients) ["Substantial" agreement, according to the Landis and Koch classification system] - Testing of the measure score - Developers used two approaches to assess reliability of the measure score: a signal-tonoise analysis using the Adams beta-binomial method and a split-sample analysis using ICC(2,1) and ICC(3,1) statistics.
+CY2016 data were used in testing. - Signal-to-noise reliability estimates: Mean=0.92; minimum=0.68; 10th percentile = 0.80; median =0.95; 90th percentile =0.99 - Split sample reliability estimates: IRR(2,1)= 0.89; IRR(3,1)= 0.89 [NOTE that testing data limited to agencies with ≥40 qualifying episodes] - Panel members would like to have seen data element validation for variables included in the risk-adjustment model (and any other critical data elements).